joshajohnson/ecp5-mini/README.md

 ## Key Features
 - Lattice ECP5-12/25F FPGA in a caBGA256 package.
 - 32 / 64 3V3 IO on 2.54mm / 1.27mm pitch grid.
-- 64 Mbit HyperRAM DRAM (3V3 / 100 MHz only).
+- 64 Mbit HyperRAM DRAM.
 - USB Full Speed (12Mbit) connection to FPGA over Type-C connector.
 - MicroSD card support (on back of board).
 - 8 Multiplexed RGB LEDs.
-- Designed to work with OSHPark's 4 layer service.

-## Information
+## Revision History

 r0.1 hardware has been assembled with no major issues being found at time of writing.
 Requires more validation, particularly the HyperRAM, microSD, and signal integrity of IO.

+r0.2 moves to 1v8 HyperRAM along with major IO changes to improve performance.
+It is yet to be assembled or tested.
+Pinout is not compatiable with r0.1, but mechanically is identical.

+## Information

 USB [dfu bootloader](https://github.com/joshajohnson/had2019-playground/tree/ecp5-mini) courtesy of [tnt](https://github.com/smunaut/) is working.